Medical University of South Carolina (MUSC)

 Multiple Industry Partners

-The Cancer Drug Discovery Center provides mechanisms for target identification and generation of lead compounds in the drug discovery process, thus creating a productive interface between academics and the biotechnology/pharmaceutical industries.
-This Center also develops research in structural biology for target analysis, chemical biology for designing drug candidates, and advanced biomedical screening technologies.
+The SmartState® Cancer Drug Discovery Center provides a framework for target identification and validation, identification of lead compounds and lead optimization, which are all critical phases of the drug discovery process.
+Thus, the Center provides an interface between academics and the biotechnology/ pharmaceutical industries.
+This Center also provides support in computational modeling and virtual screening, structural biology for target analysis, chemical biology for designing drug candidates, and advanced biomedical screening technologies.